By Jamie Aten

 We must practice self-compassion when we need to recalibrate and redefine what accomplishments and goals look like.
 Even when we don’t know what tomorrow holds—especially when things look the bleakest—keep going (or trying) forward.
 Help them discern when immediately returning to “normal” isn’t in the cards.

-Jamie is the founder and executive director of the Humanitarian Disaster Institute and Blanchard Chair of Humanitarian & Disaster Leadership at Wheaton College and the author and editor of several books, including A Walking Disaster: What Surviving Katrina and Cancer Taught Me About Faith and Resilience.
+Jamie is the founder and executive director of the Humanitarian Disaster Institute and Blanchard Chair of Humanitarian & Disaster Leadership at Wheaton College (@WheatonHDI) and the author and editor of several books.
+He is a co-host of the award-winning The Better Samaritan blog and podcast and co-founder of Spiritual First Aid.